MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

     az ml compute create --name "aml-cluster" --size STANDARD_DS11_V2 --max-instances 2 --type AmlCompute -w mlw-dp100-labs -g rg-dp100-labs
     ```

-## Configure your work station with the Azure Machine Learning Studio
+## Configure your work station with the Azure Machine Learning studio

 Though the Azure CLI is ideal for automation, you may want to review the output of the commands you executed.
 You can use the Azure Machine Learning Studio to check whether resources and assets have been created, and to check whether jobs ran successfully or review why a job failed.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
-Another tab will open in your browser to open the Azure Machine Learning Studio.
+Another tab will open in your browser to open the Azure Machine Learning studio.
+1. Close any pop-ups that appear in the studio.
-1. Within the Azure Machine Learning Studio, navigate to the **Compute** page and verify that the compute instance and cluster you created in the previous section exist.
+1. Within the Azure Machine Learning studio, navigate to the **Compute** page and verify that the compute instance and cluster you created in the previous section exist.
 The compute instance should be running, the cluster should be idle and have 0 nodes running.

 ## Use the Python SDK to train a model